September 3, 2024

 The leaf layer consists of 20 compact 2RU NCP white boxes, each powered by 2 Broadcom Jericho2C+ ASICs, providing 32 ports of 400GE to xPU and 40 ports of 400G to the spine.
 The spine layer includes 20 NCF white boxes in the same 2RU form factor, leveraging two Broadcom Ramon ASICs per box, offering a total of 48 ports of 400G per system.

 NCP leaf nodes provide native over-provisioning.
-As shown in the topology diagram (below), each leaf connects with twenty spine NCFs, allowing for approximately 25% redundancy.
+Each leaf connects with twenty spine NCFs, allowing for approximately 25% redundancy.
 The fabric can maintain nearly 100% throughput even with up to three NCF failures.
 Further failures impact performance linearly, based on ByteDance’s qualification results.

 Distributed or centralized management